opensearch-project/documentation-website/_ml-commons-plugin/api/model-apis/register-model.md

 ### The `guardrails` parameter

-Guardrails act like safety measures for large language models (LLMs).
-They provide a set of rules and boundaries that control how an LLM behaves and what kind of outputs it generates.
+Guardrails are safety measures for large language models (LLMs).
+They provide a set of rules and boundaries that control how an LLM behaves and what kind of output it generates.

 To register an externally hosted model with guardrails, provide the `guardrails` parameter, which supports the following fields.
 All fields are optional.